Richard Rathe, MD

 About

 Dr. Rathe joined the University of Florida in 1990 to develop the informatics program for the College of Medicine.
-Prior to his arrival, he completed a two year informatics fellowship at the Harvard School of Public Health.
+Prior to his arrival, he completed a two year NLM Informatics Fellowship at the Harvard School of Public Health.
 He is board certified in Family Practice and holds a joint appointment with the Department of Community Health and Family Medicine.
 From 1990 to 1996 he directed the development of the Online Medical Record (OLMR) for the Shands Teaching Hospital.
-His teaching responsibilities include: Basic Clinical Skills, course director 1995 – present; clinical instructor during the 3rd year Family Medicine clerkship; and Introduction to Medical Informatics, senior elective, 1996 – present.
+His teaching responsibilities include: Basic Clinical Skills, course director 1995 – 2000; clinical instructor during the 3rd year Family Medicine clerkship; and Introduction to Medical Informatics, senior elective, 1996 – 2001.
 In 1998 he was appointed the Associate Dean for Information Technology.
+In 2010 he helped select the Epic EMR for the UF Health outpatient clinics.
+Since that time he worked to improve the quality of medical documentation across the enterprise.
+In 2014 Dr. Rathe stepped down as Associate Dean to focus on patient care, bedside teaching and the electronic medical record.
+Since then he has launched the Rational History of Present Illness Project including the quickHPI web app and related Epic tools.
+Dr. Rathe most recently saw patients at the Old Town Clinic in rural North Florida.
+In July 2017 he moved to semi-retired status and now works part-time at the UF After Hours Clinic and volunteers with the UF Mobile Outreach Clinic.
+He remains professionally active online as @richardrathe and at rathe.medinfo.ufl.edu.

 Honors and Awards